lizenan/VI2Video-VTON/README.md

 pip install torch==2.0.1 torchvision==0.15.2 torchaudio==2.0.2
 pip install -r requirements.txt
 ```
 Warning: the requirements.txt hasn't been fully debugged.
-If you facing any problems on version conflicts, feel free to contact me or checkout the Model I have mentioned above for full list of requirements.
+If you faced any problems on installing, feel free to contact me or checkout the README.MD files from the repos I have mentioned above for the full list of requirements.

 ### Weights (Thanks for ViViD's and OOTD's detail instructions!)
 You can place the weights anywhere you like, for example, ```./ckpts```.
-If you put them somewhere else, you just need to update the path in ```./configs/prompts/*.yaml```.
+If you put them somewhere else, you just need to update the path for the following models.

 #### Stable Diffusion Image Variations